 The "hope for the best" part involves the possibility that there may be at least one or two members within our ranks who could step up and offer most or even all of the funding required for the clubhouse in the same way that the seven people we call our Founders stepped up and provided the more than $120,000 necessary to buy our property and fund our utility infrastructure.
 Just as these seven generous members funded our beginning, one or two new Founders could bring our major capital development to a close by personally funding our last big project — the clubhouse.
 We encourage those members among us who have such means to please give this once-in-a-lifetime opportunity careful consideration.
 It's not too late to become a Naturist Legacy Founder!

 The intense, volunteer-driven development of our park over the last two years has been truly extraordinary.
 It has impressed both those who have been following our progress from afar, and those who have actually visited us in person to tour our land and facilities.
 We're still new and we're still somewhat rough around the edges, it's true, but we're definitely well on our way now and destined, I believe, for great things in the future!

 On behalf of the board of directors, I would like to wish all members and friends of Naturist Legacy a healthy and productive 2013!
 Happy New Year!

-SOURCE: This article (slightly abridged) is from the public non-members edition of the December 31, 2012 Naturist Legacy News Update.
-It was written by me.
+SOURCE: This article (slightly abridged) is from the non-members edition of the December 31, 2012 Naturist Legacy News Update.
+I am the author.
 Check out the 2012 Photo Galleries to see what was accomplished during this ambitious year of construction and development.